IBM/openshift-workshop-was/labs/Openshift/RuntimeModernization/README.md

             - Note:
               - `StatefulSet` resource is equivalent to a special deployment used to manage stateful applications.
               - Each replica of the pod will have its own state and unique network identifier, and will be using its own stable persistent storage volume.
-              - The pod is created with a unique naming convention, for example, `<statefulsetname-0> as 1st pod`, `<statefulesetname-1>` as 2nd pod, etc.
+              - The pod is created with a unique naming convention, for example, `<statefulsetname-0>` as 1st pod, `<statefulesetname-1>` as 2nd pod, etc.
               - See `keycloak-0` as an example in below pod details section.
               - For comparion, the resource of `Deployment` deploys a stateless application and is the easiest and most used resource for deploying an application.
 If using a PVC (PersistenceVolumeClaim), all replicas will be using the same Volume and none of it will have its own state.